jamesgibbons92/RestSharpExample/README.md

 Also I will use this site for Star Wars data for testing with https://swapi.co/documentation

 ### How to identify tests to automate API testing
--To verify whether the return value is based on input condition.
+* To verify whether the return value is based on input condition.
 Response of the APIs should be verified based on the request.
--To verify whether the system is authenticating the outcome when the API is updating any data structure -To verify whether the API triggers some other event or request another API -To verify the behavior of the API when there is no return value
+* To verify whether the system is authenticating the outcome when the API is updating any data structure
+* To verify whether the API triggers some other event or request another API
+* To verify the behavior of the API when there is no return value

 ### Builds and Releases